Adamb0lt/airbnb_data_analysis_and_DB_storage/README.md

 ## Overview

 This project aims to analyze the 2019 NYC Airbnb dataset, conduct data cleaning and manipulation, perform exploratory data analysis (EDA), and conduct an AB test to determine if there is a significant difference in the distribution of prices between listings in Manhattan and Brooklyn.
 The analysis is conducted using Python and various libraries such as Pandas, NumPy, Matplotlib, Seaborn, Scipy, and Statsmodels.
-Additionally, the project involves the creation of machine learning models to classify hosts based on their booking popularity.
+Additionally, the project involves the creation of a machine learning model to predict room types and an SQL database for effective data management.

 ## Project Objectives

 1. **Data Cleaning and Manipulation:** Clean up the dataset for proper use with analysis and machine learning.
 2. **Exploratory Data Analysis (EDA):** Conduct EDA to gain insights into the dataset and visualize the relationships between various attributes.
 3. **AB Testing:** Perform an AB test to determine if there is a significant difference in the distribution of prices between listings in Manhattan and Brooklyn.
-4. **Machine Learning:** Create a classification model to categorize hosts into different tiers based on their booking popularity.
+4. **Machine Learning:** Create a machine learning model to predict room types for listings.
+5. **SQL Database Creation:** Implement SQL database creation with triggers, transactions, and stored procedures.
+6. **Showcasing of Findings:** Use Tableau and Streamlit to visualize and present the insights and findings from the data.

 ## Dataset Description